csteach422/csteach422.github.io/coursework.md

 * continue to develop your app concept and prototypes
   * develop application using either Apache Cordova or native Android SDK
 * if the app uses Apache Cordova
-  * implement a custom Cordova plugin for either of the following native Mobile OSs
+  * implement a custom Cordova plugin for either of the following native mobile OSs
     * Android
     * iOS
-    * Windows Phone
 * produce a working app
   * as far as possible try to create a fully working app
   * explain any parts of the app not working...